 When your timer has gone off, check your rice for doneness, especially around the edges of the pan.
 If the rice is not done, cover and cook another 5 minutes.

-Prepared rice and pigeon peas will keep in the refrigerator for 3-5 days.
+Prepared rice and pigeon peas will keep stored in an airtight container in the refrigerator for up to 5 days and in the freezer for up to 3 months.

-Any leftover pigeon peas alone can be frozen!
+Any leftover pigeon peas alone can be frozen as well!
 You can freeze the cooked peas dry in a plastic zip-top bag.

 To use them, just add to a dish frozen.
 No need to thaw.
 They will thaw quickly, like frozen green peas.